mtsch/mtsch-vcvrack-plugins/README.md

 # mtsch plugins

 My modules for [VCVRack](https://github.com/VCVRack/Rack).
-If you find any bugs, or make something cool with them, let me know.
+I am currently unable to maintain this project because I have problems with running Rack on my computer.
+If you want to become a maintainer, let me know.

 ### Rationals